MetOffice/dagrunner/README.md

 ### Execute our graph with our chosen scheduler

 Here we provide our edges and settings (nodes) and choose the 'single-threaded' scheduler.

-We could have constructed the networkx.DiGraph ourselves and passed this instead.
-Alternatively, as with the 'plugins', we could also have provided a python dot module path to our networkx graph or callable that generates it.
+We could have constructed the `networkx.DiGraph` ourselves and passed this instead (in fact that would be preferrable).
+Alternatively, as with the 'plugins', we could also have provided a python dot module path to our networkx graph or to a callable that returns it.
 ```python
 from dagrunner.execute_graph import ExecuteGraph
 graph = ExecuteGraph((EDGES, SETTINGS), num_workers=None, scheduler="single-threaded", verbose=True)